DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/topics.md

 ***

 ##Deployment
 Once you have build a successful AI algorithm it still has to be implemented in practice.
 We will cover the deployment of AI systems together with <a href="https://www.pacmed.ai/nl">PACMED</a>, a company developing AI tools for hospitals.
 By taking us through their product pipeline, topics such as adjusting your AI system to your users, processing feedback and getting the right certifications are covered.
 AI systems fall under the Medical Device Regulation (MDR), which has recently been updated.
-Erik Gelderblom will cover the current regulation and what that means for using AI systems within the Radboudumc.
+Erik Gelderblom will cover the current regulation and what that means for using AI systems within Radboudumc.

 ***